 Greenhouses are amazing for their traditional purpose of growing plants and extending the growing season in cold climates, but did you know a greenhouse can also be used to heat your home?

 A greenhouse attached to a home works as a passive solar heater by collecting the heat of the sun during the day and transmitting heat into the home.

 By using some sort of thermal mass inside the greenhouse, heat can be retained longer, keeping the greenhouse from freezing in even the coldest climates.

 As you can see, on a day that is only 7 degrees Fahrenheit, the temperature inside the greenhouse is over 90 degrees.

-Costs for building a greenhouse like this can vary significantly, depending on the materials used.
-This particular example uses 5-layer greenhouse panels that are extremely efficient at retaining heat, but also very expensive when purchased new.
+Costs for building a greenhouse like this one can vary significantly, depending on the materials used.
+This particular example has 5-layer greenhouse panels that are extremely efficient at retaining heat but can also be very expensive when purchased new.

-A greenhouse is still a great way to provide supplemental heat and a place to grow plants.
-All with the added benefit of providing cleaner air to your home by circulating the air that has been filtered by the plants into the home.
+A greenhouse is still a great way to provide supplemental heat to your home and a place to grow plants.
+It has the added benefit of providing cleaner air to your home by circulating air that has been filtered by your greenhouse plants.